-The general-purpose input and output functions, along with the 10-bit SAR ADC on the TMS320C5535, provide sufficient pins for status, interrupts, and bit I/O for LCD displays, keyboards, and media interfaces.
-Serial media is supported through two Secure Digital (SD) peripherals, four Inter-IC Sound (I2S BusTM) modules, one Serial-Port Interface (SPI) with up to 4 chip selects, one I2C multi-master and slave interface, and a Universal Asynchronous Receiver/Transmitter (UART) interface.
+The general-purpose input and output functions along with the 10-bit SAR ADC provide sufficient pins for status, interrupts, and bit I/O for LCD displays, keyboards, and media interfaces.
+Serial media is supported through two MultiMedia Card/Secure Digital (MMC/SD) peripherals, four Inter-IC Sound (I2S BusTM) modules, one Serial-Port Interface (SPI) with up to 4 chip selects, one I2C multi-master and slave interface, and a Universal Asynchronous Receiver/Transmitter (UART) interface.

-Additional peripherals include: a high-speed Universal Serial Bus (USB 2.0) device mode only (not available on TMS320C5532), a real-time clock (RTC), three general-purpose timers with one configurable as a watchdog timer, and an analog phase-locked loop (APLL) clock generator.
+The device peripheral set includes an external memory interface (EMIF) that provides glueless access to asynchronous memories like EPROM, NOR, NAND, and SRAM, as well as to high-speed, high-density memories such as synchronous DRAM (SDRAM) and mobile SDRAM (mSDRAM).
+Additional peripherals include: a high-speed Universal Serial Bus (USB2.0) device mode only, and a real-time clock (RTC).
+This device also includes three general-purpose timers with one configurable as a watchdog timer, and an analog phase-locked loop (APLL) clock generator.

-In addition, the TMS320C5535 includes a tightly-coupled FFT Hardware Accelerator.
+In addition, the device includes a tightly-coupled FFT Hardware Accelerator.
 The tightly-coupled FFT Hardware Accelerator supports 8 to 1024-point (in power of 2) real and complex-valued FFTs.

-Furthermore, the device includes three integrated LDOs to power different sections of the device:

-ANA\LDO (All devices)-Provides 1.3 V to the DSP PLL (VDDA\PLL), SAR, and power management circuits (VDDA\ANA).

-- DSP\LDO (TMS320C5535 and 'C5534)-Provides 1.3 V or 1.05 V to the DSP core (CVDD), selectable on-the-fly by software as long as operating frequency ranges are observed.
-For lowest power operation, the programmer can shut down the internal DSP\LDO, cutting power to the DSP core (CVDD) while an external supply provides power to the RTC (CVDDRTC and DVDDRTC).
-The RTC alarm interrupt or the WAKEUP pin can re-enable the internal DSP\LDO and re-apply power to the DSP core. - When DSP\LDO comes out of reset, it is enabled to 1.3 V for the bootloader to operate.
-For the 50-MHz devices, DSP\LDO must be programmed to 1.05 V to match the core voltage, $CV{DD}$ , for proper operation after reset. - USB\LDO (TMS320C5535, 'C5534, and 'C5533)-Provides 1.3 V to the USB core digital (USB\VDD1P3) and PHY circuits (USB\VDDA1P3).
+Furthermore, the device includes three integrated LDOs (DSP\LDO, ANA\LDO, and USB\LDO) to power different sections of the device.
+The DSP\LDO can provide 1.3 V or 1.05 V to the DSP core ( $CV{DD}$ ), selectable on-the-fly by software as long as operating frequency ranges are observed.
+To allow for lowest power operation, the programmer can shutdown the internal DSP\LDO cutting power to the DSP core ( $CV{DD}$ ) while an external supply provides power to the RTC ( $CV{DDRTC}$ and $DV{DDRTC}$ ).
+The ANA\LDO is designed to provide 1.3 V to the DSP PLL ( $V{DDA{PLL}}$ ), SAR, and power management circuits ( $V{DDA{ANA}}$ ).
+The USB\LDO provides 1.3 V to USB core digital (USB\ $V{DD1P3}$ ) and PHY circuits (USB\ $V{DDA1P3}$ ).
+The RTC alarm interrupt or the WAKEUP pin can re-enable the internal DSP\LDO and re-apply power to the DSP core.

-These devices are supported by the industry's award-winning eXpressDSPTM, Code Composer StudioTM Integrated Development Environment (IDE), DSP/BIOSTM, Texas Instruments' algorithm standard, and the industry's largest third-party network.
+The device is supported by the industry's award-winning eXpressDSPTM, Code Composer StudioTM Integrated Development Environment (IDE), DSP/BIOSTM, Texas Instruments' algorithm standard, and the industry's largest third-party network.
 Code Composer Studio IDE features code generation tools including a C Compiler and Linker, RTDXTM, XDS100TM, XDS510TM, XDS560TM emulation device drivers, and evaluation modules.
-The devices are also supported by the C55x DSP Library which features more than 50 foundational software kernels (FIR filters, IIR filters, FFTs, and various math functions) as well as chip support libraries.
+The device is also supported by the C55x DSP Library which features more than 50 foundational software kernels (FIR filters, IIR filters, FFTs, and various math functions) as well as chip support libraries.